MandyRippin/AnonymousSportsVoting/README.md

 - Responsive web interface
 - Comprehensive test coverage

+## Choosing Between Implementations

+### Use the Original HTML Implementation When:
+- ✅ You need a simple, lightweight solution
+- ✅ No build process required
+- ✅ Quick prototyping or testing
+- ✅ Hosting on simple static servers
+- ✅ Minimal dependencies preferred

+### Use the React TypeScript Implementation When:
+- ✅ Building a production application
+- ✅ Need type safety and better IDE support
+- ✅ Want modular, maintainable code
+- ✅ Planning to extend functionality
+- ✅ Prefer modern development workflow
+- ✅ Need hot module replacement during development
+- ✅ Want to integrate FHEVM SDK properly
+- ✅ Require component-based architecture

+**Recommendation:** For new projects or production use, the **React TypeScript implementation** (`AnonymousSportsVoting/`) is recommended as it provides better code organization, type safety, and maintainability.

 ## Security Considerations

 - All votes are encrypted using FHE before storage